ant-ife/create-nm/README.md

 `npm init nm` to create a npm module.

-> Never manually do the linting, versioning, tagging or editing changelog, unleash the power of hooks.
+> Never manually do the linting, versioning, tagging, editing changelog and pushing commit, unleash the power of hooks.

 ## Create a npm module